Zhang Xiaoquan Inc.

 THE ELEMENTS OF A GREAT KNIFE

-Kitchen knives come in a variety of designs, weights and materials because knives are a personal choice for chefs.
+As a professional kitchenware factory, our kitchen knives come in a variety of designs, weights and materials because knives are a personal choice for chefs.
 Some prefer a light nimble knife while others work better with a heavy, large handled knife.

 The balance point in knives tends to be where the blade and handle meet, but in some cases this balance point may be further down the blade or more centered towards the handle depending on the shape, design and steel used in the knife.
 Again the utility of where the balance point falls on the knife comes down to a chef's personal preference.